masumah · zahra

 Our engineers use Claude in their normal work too, and they’ve started reporting that the code their Claude produces is noticeably better when the shared context is right there.
 The pipeline is amplifying engineering output without anyone changing how they work.

-a designer building a feature
+non-engineers building a feature

 What I’m testing here is whether the pipeline scales from a single component to a full feature.
-My hypothesis: a combination of a PRD, documented Confluence components, and the tokens.json file should help give Claude enough context to write production-ready code.
+My hypothesis: a combination of a PRD, documented components, and the tokens.json file should help give Claude enough context to write production-ready code.

 Two non-engineers (a product designer and a product manager) – building a pillar feature for a production dashboard, using documented components, Figma MCP, and Claude.
 That is the fastest answer I have to “does this process actually scale.”